teomotun/The-VBA-of-Wallstreet/README.md

 	* The total volume of the stock traded over the year with ticker symbol

-* Apply conditional formatting to highlight a yearly increase in the stock price in green, and a decrease in the stock price in red.
+* Applied conditional formatting to highlight a yearly increase in the stock price in green, and a decrease in the stock price in red.

-* Identify the stock with the greatest percentage increase in its price; the stock that suffered the greatest percentage decrease in its price; and finally, identify the stock with the greatest trade volume.
+* Identified the stock with the greatest percentage increase in its price; the stock that suffered the greatest percentage decrease in its price; and finally, identified the stock with the greatest trade volume.

-* The script should cover every worksheet by running it once
+* The script covered every worksheet by running it once.